Campus Security Rules and Regulations

 The MSK Security Department will investigate any violations pertaining to and surrounding reports of conduct that support any reckless or intentional situation that endangers the mental health, physical health or forced consumption of liquor or controlled substance for the purpose of initiation into or affiliation with any organization.
 The Security Department will assist in the prosecution of any crimes consistent with the crime of Hazing or related crimes as described in the Penal Law under section 120-16.

-Security Advisory Committee
+Campus Security Advisory Committee

 Security Orientation

-• Securing personal property while on campus;
+• The importance of securing personal property and wearing identification badges while on campus; and

 Crime Statistics